|2||Sirsa, Uttar Pradesh|

 |10||Chakapara, West Bengal|

 live AQI index

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Gurgaon air is currently 5 times above WHO exposure recommendation
+PM2.5 concentration in Gurgaon is currently 15 times the WHO annual air quality guideline value

 Unhealthy for Sensitive Groups 111 US AQI